psycopg/psycopg2/doc/src/extras.rst

         This method can also be called with all default parameters' values to just send a keepalive message to the server.

-        If the feedback message could not be sent, updates the passed LSN positions in the cursor for a later call to `flush_feedback()` and returns `!False`, otherwise returns `!True`.

-    .. method:: flush_feedback(reply=False)

-        :param reply: request the server to send back a keepalive message immediately

-        This method tries to flush the latest replication feedback message that `send_feedback()` was trying to send but couldn't.

-        If *reply* is `!True` sends a keepalive message in either case.

-        Returns `!True` if the feedback message was sent successfully, `!False` otherwise.

     Low-level replication cursor methods for :ref:`asynchronous connection
     <async-support>` operation.